elastic/eui/wiki/contributing-to-eui/developing/writing-styles-with-emotion.md

 }
 ```

 While a global CSS variable makes sense for **EuiHeader**, for most components, nearest theme variables would likely make more sense.
-For example, **EuiForm** which should respect any custom theme modifications and pass its modified form variables down to any children, but not to any siblings or parent forms that do not have any modifications.
+For example, **EuiForm** should respect any custom theme modifications and pass its modified form variables to any children, but not siblings or parent forms that do not have modifications.

 ```tsx
 // Normal form